Skip to main navigation Skip to main content

 Homeowners who use private wells or cisterns as their source of drinking water should have the water tested annually.
 Water quality in private wells is not regulated by the EPA or the state.
 Homeowners who use private wells or cisterns need to contact a certified lab to have the water tested for bacteria and other contaminants, such as nitrates.

-Properly constructed and maintained water wells [2.6 MB] help ensure that safe, potable water is supplied.
+Properly constructed and maintained water wells help ensure that safe, potable water is supplied.
 All work performed on a well must be performed by a Kentucky Certified Water Well Driller.
-Please consult the map or directory [691 KB] for your nearest driller.
+Please consult the Well Driller Locator or Driller Directory for your nearest driller.

 If you live in an area that was recently flooded, your private water well may be at risk.